 Before & After

 When my husband and I were house shopping, we didn't set out to find a fixer-upper.
 We wanted a house with character that we could make into our home.
 The house we settled on was built in 1976 and came with the good, the bad, and the ugly.
 We moved in and began a room by room transformation that is still in progress.

 Living Room makeover: CONVERTING AN UGLY DUCKLING INTO A BEAUTIFUL SWAN

-The living room required few tweeks to turn it from drab to fab.
+The living room required few tweaks to turn it from drab to fab.
 It was a matter of knocking down a couple small sections of wall, ripping up some carpet, and applying a few coats of paint.

 The living room was a harrowing case of the 70's gone wild.
 Shamrock green heavy drapery and matching carpet almost reflected unto bland white walls.
-Half walls adorned with spindles border the entry way.
+Half walls adorned with spindles bordered the entry way.